Utensils in the Dishwasher: Should They Actually Go Up or Down?

 Load Knives in the Dishwasher With the Blade Down

 Most major dishwasher manufacturers agree on one thing: Load knives with the blades down and the handle sticking up for safety’s sake.
-(BTW, these are the most reliable dishwashers on the market.)
 According to Tod Colbert, founder of Wisconsin contractor and remodeler Weather Tight, the proper way to load silverware utensils is in the basket “with the handles up to, most importantly, protect one’s hands,” he told RD.com.
 In particular, he recommends keeping knife blades down—not just because they’re sharp, but because keeping the blades down will keep them sharper longer.
 “The dishwasher has been known damage knives, so it might be best to hand-wash your really good/sharp ones,” he suggests.
 Your best knives are some of the things you should never put in the dishwasher to start with.

 Load Silverware Handles Up to Avoid Spreading Germs